SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

 \subsection{Cosmology}

-If this paper had been written as recently as 10-15 years ago, cosmology could have been addressed more fully within the scope of this paper.
+If this paper had been written as recently as 15-20 years ago, cosmology could have been addressed more fully within the scope of this paper.
 In recent years, however, the amount of data available to match to cosmological models has exploded thanks to projects such as WMAP \cite{WMAP:2008}, observations of Type 1a supernovas, and baryon acoustic oscillation measurements.
-In this section, I briefly address the Robertson-Walker model, the starting point of the two most prominent numerical approaches, both centered around the Friedmann equations: perturbations of the Einstein field equations and N-body cosmology which models the universe as an N-body Newtonian system.
+In this section, the Robertson-Walker model is addressed.
+This is the starting point of the two most prominent numerical approaches, both centered around the Friedmann equations: perturbations of the Einstein field equations and N-body cosmology which models the universe as an N-body Newtonian system.

-The Friedmann equations can be derived from Newton's laws, suggesting that at slow speeds and very weak fields they are valid for the universe as a whole---certainly the present universe is essentially Newtonian at large scales where inhomogeneities are small.
+The Friedmann equations can be derived from Newton's laws \cite{Weinberg:2008}, suggesting that at slow speeds and very weak fields they are valid for the universe as a whole---certainly the present universe is essentially Newtonian at large scales where inhomogeneities are small.
 In the early universe, however, relativistic speeds and strong gravitational fields predominated and the Newtonian model breaks down for times ``close'' to the Big Bang.

+Cosmological observations have not found major anomalies in the empirical $\Lambda$CDM model, the main cosmological model at this time, but the constraints on alternative theories of gravity are much weaker than those from N-body observations.
+The Yang-Mills theory predicts some deviations from the standard theory---none of which are challenged by observation because of all the unknowns involved---but it also explains accelerating expansion without a cosmological constant.

+One commonly held theory for accelerating expansion is the de Sitter solution to the Einstein Field Equations.
+In this theory, the accelerating expansion is the result of ordinary expansion over a hyperbolic hypersurface.
+This is an alternative to the vacuum energy based cosmological constant \cite{Weinberg:2008} but is still necessarily constant because of conservation of energy.

+The de Sitter Yang-Mills theory also models the accelerating expansion as expansion over a hyperbolic hypersurface but, instead, the hyperbolic curvature is an active potential that changes with time.
+Instead of being an {\em ad hoc} solution to the accelerating expansion, the Yang-Mills theory is necessarily built on the de Sitter group from the quantum level up, and accelerating expansion is a natural outgrowth of that symmetry.
+Although the Yang-Mills theory could be built on the Poincar\'e group for classical predictions, it would not be a semi-simple theory and no longer renormalizable.
+Hence, the de Sitter symmetry group is in no way {\em ad hoc}.
+In addition, the two theories, although sharing the de Sitter feature, make different predictions about the past and future of the universe.